morgante/contract/README.md

 ## Term

-This contract goes into effect on June 1, 2017.
+This contract went into effect on June 6, 2017.
 Any changes to it go into effect 12 hours after they are merged into the master branch.
 I shall decide what changes are merged and can merge changes to remove clauses if I so desire.